Raizel-vanitas/Jarvis/jarvis/README.md

 # JARVIS — GUI Edition

 A voice-activated AI assistant with a dark interface, powered by Ollama (llama3.2).
 Fully offline.
-No API keys needed.
+No API keys needed.(Also if it says missing dependencies js install them plz)

 ---